chipsalliance/firrtl-spec/spec.md

 The sub-index expression statically refers, by index, to a sub-element of an expression with a vector type.
 The index must be a non-negative integer and cannot be equal to or exceed the length of the vector it indexes.
+If the expression is of a constant vector type, the sub-element shall be of a constant type.

 The following example connects the `in`{.firrtl} port to the fifth sub-element of the `out`{.firrtl} port.